How to Foster Higher Cognitive Function Through Communication

 2. Once your child is better with story retell, apply these skills during an emotionally reactive incident by asking your child “what happened?”
 Then help your child sequence what happened during the incident.

 3. Use sequential terms like first, then, next, and last to help your child organize his thoughts and retell what happened.
+Sequencing activities support your child’s memory, attention, and mental processing during high-emotion moments.
 Here is an example of what this could look like:

 Dad: “What happened?”